bjoern-sellnau/vaccine/README.md

 Vaccine uses `component.json` for some info.
 This is the same file used by [Bower](http://twitter.github.com/bower/).
 Some settings Bower uses Vaccine does not need, and some settings are Vaccine only.
+If you are using Vaccine as an application, it is a better idea to use a `vaccine.json` name instead.

 Here is an example `component.json`: